 IT’S ABOUT TIME…

 Do you always go with the flow?
 Do you allow people to control the way you decide and live your life?
 Have you experienced doing things you’re not happy about, but you’re doing it because that’s what society dictates you to do?
 If your answer is YES.
 STOP!
 Think about it.
 Think carefully!
 Maybe it’s time to make a change.
+Read along… (I’m a quitter!)

 I had this dream of becoming a Director of Rooms Division after having a degree in Hotel and Restaurant Management last 2013.
-The typical goal of everyone I think, after graduating in college.
+The typical goal of everyone I think, after graduating from college.
 I mean to be at the top of the chain or at least have a job in line with their education.
 So I was working for this hotel company in the past 4 years and started my career back in Makati, Philippines as a Customer Care Representative, then became a Guest Relations Officer.

 After 3 years, I got an opportunity to work abroad in one of their affiliated hotels in Oman (Middle East).
 I worked as a Front Desk Agent and later on became a Night Auditor.
 And that was actually the moment that I’ve been waiting for, to be part of a hotel operations team, feel the real deal in the industry and be a step closer to the path towards my dream job.

-A few months later, the excitement and drive were gone, I’m burned out.
+The excitement and drive were gone, I’m burned out.
 I’m not happy and I didn’t know what I wanted to do.
 I don’t know if there’s something wrong with the people (manager and colleagues) around me or with the place itself, or maybe it’s just me.
 I had a lot of questions that need to be answered like, Why all of a sudden I felt unhappy with my job?
 Am I good enough?
 Maybe I’m not for this industry?
 Should I continue?
 But there’s only one thing I’m sure about during that time, I always wanted to travel.
 Because I know “Traveling fills my soul and I can’t contain the happiness I always felt every time I visit unfamiliar places.”
 From that moment, I’ve decided that it’s about time.
 It’s about time to travel.

 (My last night at work)